cacilhas/nanpure/README.md

 ### Generator

-If you have [Michael Kennett’s Sudoku][] installed, it’s used as board generator.
+It’s require to have [Michael Kennett’s Sudoku][] installed.
+It’s used as board generator.

 ### License